 Now is the time to make the most of the beautiful pears that are in season.
 Cheap and delicious, what more could you ask for?
-I’ m a huge fan of a cheese board, even a pared down version like this one and a good chutney or relish, really adds a bit of spice.
+I’m a huge fan of a cheese board and a good chutney or relish is essential to cut through the richness of the cheese.
 The quantity in the recipe makes two jars, but you can always half the quantities used as it only keeps for about 3 days in the fridge.
-I also made the crackers in the picture which were delicious when they came out of the oven, but on the second day the texture was more like cardboard, so I won’t be sharing that recipe!

 (From Olive magazine, October 2015)

 6 pears cored, peeled and cut into chunks